On the structure of higher order quantum maps: The type functions

 \end{exm}

-It is not clear that if $f$ and $g$ are type functions, then $f\vtl g$ is a type function as well.
-Nevertheless, it can be seen from the above result that if both $f$ and $g$ are chain types with chains of $N$ and $M$ elements, respectively, then $f\vtl g$ is a chain type for a chain with $M+N\pm 1$ elements.
+It can be seen from the proof of Proposition \ref{prop:vtl_ordinal} that if both $f$ and $g$ are chain types with chains of $N$ and $M$ elements, respectively, then $f\vtl g$ is a chain type for a chain with $M+N\pm 1$ elements.
 Note also that that this construction can be interpreted as appending the two chains in the respective order.
-Our next result shows that if $f$ or $g$ is a chain type, we always obtain a type function.
+It is not clear that if $f$ and $g$ are arbitrary type functions, then $f\vtl g$ is a type function as well, but using the inequalities in Lemma \ref{lemma:Pf} and \ref{lemma:causal_tensor}, we have